amudryk/Blockchain-Project/README.md

 # Udemy Blockchain-Project
+Notes:
-Note:the html file which provides a UI is not my code
+The node.html file which provides a UI which is not my code and requires some debugging.
+The Terminal_Node_User_Interface.py file provides an interface that provides all necessary functions and is complete.